 strawberry flavor a treat worth the effort for hundreds of

 years now.
 While you won't get a huge crop, they do fruit

 send out runners and so don't need careful watching

 Bright red, small to medium-sized fruit are plentiful, tasty, and

 will produce from midsummer to frost.
 Flowers add a mild,

 strawberry-like flavor if sprinkled on salads or when used as a

 garnish for drinks and desserts.
 Produces runners.

-change colors at different times of year and are generally more vibrant in winter when most plants don’t
+at different times of year and are generally more vibrant in winter when most plants don’t look great.

 |Artemis Ornamental Sage